 The Original German Pancake has morphed into often being called a ‘Dutch Baby.’
 This delicious thin pancake is neither Dutch or a baby but it is SO good!

 This post was originally published several years ago and I was inspired to bring it out of the archives for two reasons.
-I was reminded of my Grandparents home the other day when my friend Kristen at Dine and Dish discovered Google Maps Street View and I remembered that’s how I got the photo below and it always brings back such wonderful memories.
-Once I started traveling down memory lane I had to make one for myself and decided it should be shared again; this recipe is too good to miss.
+Google Maps Street View.
+Once I located my grandparents old home it brought back such wonderful memories.
+I started traveling down memory lane and had to make this original German pancake for breakfast and decided this recipe should be shared again; it’s too good to miss.
 Beyond that?
 I’m on a personal mission to acquaint everyone with a German pancake…and let them know there is nothing Dutch about it!

 It’s really a giant pancake; an Americanized version of a German dish called Apfelpfannkuchen.
 Although called a pancake, the end result actually reminds me more of a crepe.
 They puff up as evidenced in the photo above and without leavening the end result is a thin layer that is traditionally finished with butter, lemon juice and powdered sugar.

 How fitting that my grandparents, descendants of Germany and Switzerland, lived in a south-side neighborhood of St. Louis populated by what was called the Scrubby Dutch; another example of the word Deutsch becoming generally known as Dutch.
 Germans, in general, realize they are preserving their land for the future.
 This results in a clean, pleasant countryside and relatively manicured streets, even in big cities.